 Can you make a sweet potato casserole ahead of time?

 Yes, you can make a sweet potato casserole ahead of time.
-I usually make my sweet potato casserole up to two weeks before the holidays.
+I usually make my mine up to two weeks before the holidays.

 What type of canned yams in sweet potato casserole?

-I am partial to Bruce’s canned yams for this sweet potato casserole recipes.
+I am partial to Bruce’s canned yams for this recipe.
 That said, if you don’t have canned available, fresh baked sweet potatoes work as well.
 I find sweet potatoes in the slow cooker give the creamiest result.

 Can you freeze a sweet potato casserole?

 You can freeze a sweet potato casserole.
-To freeze a sweet potato casserole, make sure the dish has cooled down completely, then cover securely and place in the freezer .
+To freeze a the casserole, make sure the dish has cooled down completely, then cover securely and place in the freezer .